stevanlohja/cardano-spo-multipass/README.md

         echo "🎉 Finished running commands on $instance." done
     ```
      This script may take a few minutes ⌛ to complete as it provisions both instances.
+If you have more instances, then simply add them to the instance array.

 ## Strategic Node Configuration: From Relay to Block Producer